windweller/Tinker/README.md

   }
 ```

-2. The same task can be done through parallel processing: using 4 threads to convert CSV file to a Tab-delimited file.
+2.The same task can be done through parallel processing: using 4 threads to convert CSV file to a Tab-delimited file.
 ```scala
 //other imports are omitted
 import utils.ParameterCallToOption.Implicits._